pghvlaans/sbotools/man-md/sbocheck.1.md

 currently **solibs** (default for no specification), **perl**, **python**, **ruby** and **all**.

+**sbocheck** can also perform library searches.
+Pass a comma-separated list of library names with **\--lib-search** to generate a list of packages with first-order dependencies on each one.
+See the **OPTIONS** section for more details.

 To check for updated SlackBuilds without updating the SlackBuilds tree, pass the **\--nopull** option. **sbocheck** performs **gpg(1)** verification upon pulling the tree if **GPG_VERIFY** is **TRUE** (see